Priti Bandi, PhD '19

 Dr. Marybec Griffin obtained her PhD in Public Health with a concentration in Social and Behavioral Sciences in May 2018.
 She has previously completed a MPH at NYU and holds a MA in International Affairs from the New School.
 Marybec’s research focuses on healthcare access among LGBTQ young adults, including the role of identity and health policy.
 Her dissertation was entitled “A Mixed Methods Examination of Barriers and Facilitators to Healthcare Access among Young Adult Gay Men.”
 She has worked at the NYC Department of Health and Mental Hygiene in the areas of HIV/AIDS policy and program design as well as helping to evaluate the quality of sexual health services and contraceptive coverage in NYC.

-Dr. Griffin is currently an Assistant Professor at New Jersey City University in their Health Sciences Department.
-She maintains a research affiliation with Rutgers University and is also involved with research projects at NYU focused on sexual assault at electronic dance music festivals and condom distribution programs.
+Dr. Griffin is currently an Assistant Professor in the Department of Health Behavior, Society and Policy at the Rutgers University School of Public Health.
+She is also involved with research projects at NYU focused on sexual assault at electronic dance music festivals and condom distribution programs.

 Dr. Pricila Mullachery obtained her PhD in Public Health with a concentration in Public Health Policy and Management in September 2018.
 Her dissertation was entitled “Brazil’s Health Policies 2000-2013: Did they reduce Health Care Inequities?”
 She currently holds a postdoctoral fellowship at the Urban Health Collaborative at the Drexel University Dornsife School of Public Health.
 Pricila will be part of NIH-funded study to examine the effects of population density on health outcomes in Latina American and U.S. cities.